understanding-astro/understanding-astro-book/ch3.md

 ### Partial hydration for the win

-Combining server-side rendering with client-side (re)hydration has the potential to offer the best of both worlds.
+Combining server-side rendering with client-side hydration has the potential to offer the best of both worlds.
 However, it is not without its demerits.

 One way to tackle the heavy delay in time to interactivity (TTI) seems obvious.
 Instead of hydrating the entire application, why not hydrate only the interactive bits?